Searches for continuous gravitational waves from nine young supernova remnants: Discussion

 It is also interesting to compare to the largest $r$-mode amplitudes predicted by theory.
 This is also a complicated subject, depending on the history as well as the composition of the star.
-As at the time of \citet{S5CasA}, the most detailed calculation of nonlinear hydrodynamical saturation of the $r$-mode remains that of \citet{Bondarescu2009}, and the answer is an amplitude of order $10^{-3}$ in the units used here.
+As at the time of \citet{S5CasA}, the most detailed calculation of nonlinear hydrodynamical saturation of the $r$-mode remains that of \citet{Bondarescu2009}, and the answer is an amplitude of order $10^{-3}$ in terms of the quantity $\alpha$ used here.
 Thus, as seen in Fig.~\ref{f:uls2}, the Vela Jr.\ wide search reached interesting values over most of its frequency band.
 And as seen in Table~\ref{f:uls2}, most of the searches reached interesting values at least at the high end of their frequency bands.
+Since the \ac{GW}-driven instability of the $r$-modes drives them towards saturation \citep{Andersson1998}, probably even in realistic conditions for young neutron stars \citep{Lindblom:1998wf}, these upper limits also have more constraining power than for elastic deformations: If an object is emitting in the frequency band searched but not detected, we can say that either the saturation amplitude is smaller or the damping mechanisms more effective than commonly thought; though due to the complicated physics of $r$-mode evolution scenarios it is difficult to be more precise.

 In the near future, the Advanced \ac{LIGO} and Virgo interferometers will come on-line and take data with strain noise amplitude reduced from \ac{S6} values by a significant factor, which by the end of the decade will reach an order of magnitude.
 Re-running the analysis pipeline used here on such data would result in better sensitivity to $h_0$, $\epsilon$, and $\alpha$ by the same factor.
 Improved analysis methods are likely to improve the sensitivity even more, making it interesting (i.e.\ possible to detect a signal or at least to set upper limits that beat indirect limits) for many more supernova remnants and other targets.